czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 Or he may say something mysterious like *"We must dig deeper into the requirements to understand what the business REALLY wants."* DDD evangelists tend to look for problems where there are none and the requirements are clear.

 ## Services in your domain layer
 Let's say that the business wants you to use MS Dynamics 365 as a storage for your product images.
 How would you handle this?
-How do you call the interface for the image service:
+How do you name the interface for the image service?

 - `IImageStore`?
 - `IProductImageStore`?
 - `IDynamics365ImageStore`?
 - `IDynamics365ProductImageStore`?

-The DDD evangelists say that external services do not belong into the domain layer at all.
+The DDD evangelists say that external services do not belong into the domain layer at all, again, defending the idea of a rich aggregate root that nicely represent a *pure* view on the business logic.
+You'd have to overengineer and use event driven programming to coordinate data between your aggregates and the image store.